kubesphere-sigs/ks/README.md

   pipeline, pip

 Available Commands:
-  delete      Delete a specific Pipeline of KubeSphere DevOps edit        Edit the target pipeline view        Output the YAML format of a Pipeline
+  create      Create a Pipeline in the KubeSphere cluster delete      Delete a specific Pipeline of KubeSphere DevOps edit        Edit the target pipeline view        Output the YAML format of a Pipeline